muratk5n/thirdwave/en/README.md

 ---

-Who should play the President?
+Who should play the President in that movie?
 Jack Black, or Jim Carrey.
 If he wants to reprise the role in *Idiocracy*, Terry Crews.

 ---